Gluten-Free in Dublin, Ireland: Coeliac Pubs and Travel Guide

 By law, the top 14 allergens (including cereals containing gluten) must be emphasized in the ingredients list of packaged foods, making shopping incredibly easy.

-The Coeliac Society of Ireland is highly active.
-Keep an eye out for their crossed-grain symbol on restaurant windows and food packaging—it is a guarantee of rigorous safety standards.
+Yes!
+Keep an eye out for the Coeliac Society of Ireland's crossed-grain symbol on restaurant windows and food packaging—it is a guarantee of rigorous safety standards.

-When dining out, simply state: *"I am a coeliac, so my food must be strictly gluten-free with no cross-contamination."* Waitstaff are trained to handle this request with professionalism rather than confusion.
+Simply state: *"I am a coeliac, so my food must be strictly gluten-free with no cross-contamination."* Waitstaff in Dublin are trained to handle this request with professionalism rather than confusion.

 🔍 Not sure about a product?